- 180 credits

 An expanded and interdisciplinary art practice with no fixed identity.

-All full-time students on fine or applied arts programmes are provided with studio and workshop space.
+All full-time students on fine or applied arts programmes are provided with studios or workspace, and access to specialist workshops.
 There are a number of bookable seminar and project spaces across the site available to all Arts & Humanities students.

 More details on what you'll study.

 Find out what you'll cover in this programme.

 The programme is delivered across three terms and includes a combination of programme, School and College units.

 The Situating Photography: Practice and Discourse orientates you through resource inductions and workshops.
 You will be introduced to the programme community in student and staff presentations.

 Across Terms 1 and 2, you will participate in AcrossRCA, the College-wide unit.
 See below for more details.

 The Making Public unit situates photography as an expanded and expanding field in contemporary art.
 Particular attention is placed on the materiality and performativity of the image.

 In term 2 all School of Arts & Humanities students will participate in the Urgency of the Arts, School-wide unit.
 Through this unit we ask: what does arts and humanities research and practice have to offer in our current socio-political climate?
 The unit introduces students to a diverse range of perspectives, approaches and practices relevant to contemporary practice and thought in the Arts & Humanities.
 The delivery is devised to help you identify and query your own practices and disciplinary assumptions through encounters with others and within the various practices undertaken by students in the School, and to raise awareness around contemporary concerns.
 You will be supported in understanding the ramifications of your own work and practice within a broad cultural context, and to recognise its many potentially unintended readings and consequences.